Itinerary

 Kuala Lumpur B:Hotel

-Swiss Garden Hotel or similar |
+ibis KLCC or similar |

 Today visit the Royal Selangor Visitor center, the world's largest pewter manufacturer, which makes appealing and good quality souvenirs.
 Be amazed at Batu Caves – the holy, sacred cave temple for the Hindus (except 3 days of pre and post during Thaipusam festival) and lastly visit a batik factory.